syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 {% highlight html %}
-[XAML]<syncfusion:DockingManager HeaderBorderThickness="20">            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element One" syncfusion:DockingManager.SideInDockedMode="Left"/>        </syncfusion:DockingManager>
+<syncfusion:DockingManager HeaderBorderThickness="20">            <StackPanel syncfusion:DockingManager.State="Dock" Name="Element One" syncfusion:DockingManager.SideInDockedMode="Left"/>        </syncfusion:DockingManager>
 {% endhighlight  %}
 {% highlight c# %}
-[C#]//Creating the instance of the Docking ManagerDockingManager = new DockingManager();//Setting the Header Border Thickness for the Docking ManagerDockingManager.HeaderBorderThickness = new Thickness(20);
+//Creating the instance of the Docking ManagerDockingManager = new DockingManager();//Setting the Header Border Thickness for the Docking ManagerDockingManager.HeaderBorderThickness = new Thickness(20);
 {% endhighlight  %}